TraoreMorike/PicoGlitcher_v3-Phobos-/README.md

 > **Note**: This project is currently under active development.
 The hardware design, schematics, and documentation are not yet finalized.
 Features and specifications may change as development progresses.

 **Current Status:**
-- ✅ Architecture design completed
+- ✅ Preliminary architecture design completed
 - 🔄 Schematic design in progress
 - ⏳ PCB layout pending
 - ⏳ Bill of materials pending